jpnurmi/znc-chanfilter/README.md

 client connects ZNC first time, all channels are joined.
 The list of channels is automatically updated when the identified client joins and parts channels.
-Next time the identified client connects, it will join the channels it had active from the last session.
+Next time the identified client connects, it joins the channels it had visible from the last session.

 It is possible to manage the list of identified clients using the following module commands: